Day by Day (EP)

+The EP and its repackage produced the singles "Day By Day" and "Sexy Love".
+Both the album and singles appeared on Gaon and Billboard Korea yearly sales charts for 2012.
+However, the album's promotion was cut short due to the group's bullying controversy which resulted in Hwayoung's contract termination and dismissal from the group.

 Background and release

-Day by Day

 On June 13, 2012, Core Contents Media announced that the group would be releasing a new EP entitled Day by Day on July 3.
 The EP marked the debut of T-ara's eighth member, Areum.
 Both the EP and its title track were released on July 3.

 "Day by Day" was written by Kim Tae-Hyun and produced by Cho Young-soo and Ahn Young-min, who have all previously worked with T-ara on songs such as "Cry Cry" and "Neo Ttaemune Michyeo".
 Before its official release, a choreography video in which "Day by Day" can be heard in was leaked onto YouTube in late May 2012.
-The music video for "Day by Day" was directed by Cha Eun-taek in Seoul, South Korea.
+The music video for "Day by Day" was directed by Cha Eun-Taek in Seoul, South Korea.
 It was announced on June 12, 2012, as a 20-minute music video drama starring the group themselves in a science-fiction setting; reminiscent of the movie Mad Max.
 A large amount of work was needed to complete the computer graphics featured in the video, which caused its release to be delayed by 13 hours.
-The second part of the music video was released in August, 2012.The music video was included in "Top 5 Music Videos of the Week" list by Stereogum.
+The second part of the music video was released in August 2012.
+The music video was included in "Top 5 Music Videos of the Week" list by Stereogum.